ADVICE ON KEY ISSUES

 Our feedback has been sent to Climate Change Minister James Shaw in the form of a letter that can be found here.

-Assistance for economic recovery following Covid-19
+Assistance for economic recovery following Covid-19 (six principles for recovery)

 The Climate Change Commission has offered our assistance to the Government as it plans for economic recovery following the Covid-19 pandemic.